 The village of St Buryan is a beautiful place.
 I first moved here in 2010 and Cassandra introduced me to local residents in the St Buryan Inn which she referred to as “her office”.
 She conversed with some who required her services.
-I also met others who do not frequent the pub at village events and occasional church services conducted by our wonderful Reverend Canon Vanda Perret.
+I met other local residents who do not frequent the pub at village events and occasional church services conducted by our wonderful Reverend Canon Vanda Perret.
 Cassandra and I often visit the Rectory for a cup of tea and a ‘catch up’ with Vanda and Bob.

-Here is video footage of one of the many evenings we spend in the St Buryan Inn listening to the St Buryan Male Voice Choir or the Cape Cornwall Singers.
-Many of the middle aged adults Cassandra remembers as small children who now have children that have also ‘flown the nest’ and have grandchildren of their own.
+Here is video footage of one of many evenings we spend in the St Buryan Inn listening to the St Buryan Male Voice Choir or the Cape Cornwall Singers.
+Many middle aged adults Cassandra remembers as small children who now have children and grandchildren of their own.
 It is heartwarming to see the pub full of local residents enjoying themselves.